 When will I know if I have funding to complete the programme?

-New Zealand College of Midwives will inform you by the end of January 2020 as to whether you have been accepted for a funded place on the programme
+New Zealand College of Midwives will inform you by the mid February 2024 as to whether you have been accepted for a funded place on the programme

 How do I arrange clinical placements?